feross/yt-player/README.md

 This means that sometimes the play head may seek to just before the requested time, usually no more than around two seconds.

+#### `opts.host` (string)

+This parameter controls the hostname that videos are loaded from.
+Set to `'https://www.youtube-nocookie.com'` for enhanced privacy.
+The default value is `'https://youtube.com'`.

 ### `player.load(videoId, [autoplay, start])`

 This function loads the specified `videoId`.
 An example of a `videoId` is